 Unsurprisingly, the right to take a break used to be highly dependent on the relationship between the employer and the employee.
 Slaves were, obviously, in the worst condition, with Pliny marking the existence of “diseases of slaves” coming from overworking and harsh conditions.

-On the other hand though, people who have built the pyramids who were not slaves but free workers, had a right to take beer-breaks in the morning, afternoon, and evening.
+On the other hand, though, the people who have built the pyramids, who were not slaves but free workers, had a right to take beer-breaks in the morning, afternoon, and evening.

-But is making the employee work for ALL the time he or she is paid for is so beneficial?
+But is making the employee work for ALL the time he or she is paid for so beneficial?
 Actually, not really.
+Breaks can lead to improved well-being and performance, especially in high-pressure environments.

 Boosting productivity by smart break management

 Attention itself is not a “limited resource” comparable to the glucose in muscles that enable one to do heavy lifting or long-distance running.
 The brain rather just switches the attention and is focused on another thing.
-The experiment has shown that switching focus from time to time enables one to stay focused on a particular task better than the lack of interruptions.
+The experiment has shown that switching focus occasionally enables one to stay focused on a particular task better than the lack of interruptions.
+This is supported by 80 studies on work and organizational psychology, which show breaks can help restore focus and mental stamina.

-What was researched by the University Staff was earlier cracked by various lifehackers.
-A popular trick called Pomodoro Technique exploits the same mechanism.
+What was researched by the University Staff was earlier cracked by various life hackers.
+A popular trick called the Pomodoro Technique exploits the same mechanism.
 The system is based on 25-minute work time broken with 5-minute breaks and with one longer (30 minutes) break during the day.
-A surprising name for the technique comes from a tomato-shaped kitchen timer used by its founder Francesco Cirillo.
+A short break like this acts as a quick break to recharge the brain.
+A surprising name for the technique comes from a tomato-shaped kitchen timer used by its founder, Francesco Cirillo.

-The system is widely used and praised on the Internet with users claiming to squeeze their 40-hour workweek into 16.7 hours when using this trick.
-This is a rather extreme example of how breaks increase productivity without often taking leave days to stay rested.
+The system is widely used and praised on the Internet, with users claiming to squeeze their 40-hour workweek into 16.7 hours when using this trick.
+This is a rather extreme example of how breaks can increase productivity without often taking leave days to stay rested.

 A strict approach to the technique forces a 10-minute break every hour and an additional longer break every two hours of work.
-That’s a lot of time when it comes to traditional approaches and can be mind-boggling for a more sceptical manager.
+That’s a lot of time when it comes to traditional approaches, and can be mind-boggling for a more skeptical manager.
+But taking short breaks or even micro-breaks (60–90 seconds long) have shown benefits in Scand J Work and other journals focused on health and productivity.

 Lunch break – a mind fuel

-Lunch break, or a 30-minute meal break, seems to be an obvious one, with every human being needing to eat.
-On the other hand, though, going for lunch forces one to step away from the desk and stop working - a thing that in an increasing uncertainty of the modern world can require some courage.
+Lunch break, or a 30-minute meal break, seems to be an obvious one, with every human been needing to eat.
+On the other hand, though, going for lunch forces one to step away from the desk and stop working—a thing that in an increasing uncertainty of the modern world can require some courage.
+It’s also a time to recharge, regain energy, and come back with a fresh perspective.

 According to the survey done by Tork, nearly 20% of US employees worry that their bosses will not consider them hard-working if they take a lunch break.
-Also, 13% of surveyed individuals are afraid that their coworkers will judge them.
-Apparently, this fear is deeply rooted in reality with 22% of US bosses thinking that the employee who takes a lunch break is not as hardworking as his or her colleagues.
+Moreover, 13% of surveyed individuals are afraid that their coworkers will judge them.
+Apparently, this fear is deeply rooted in reality, with 22% of US bosses thinking that the employee who takes a lunch break is not as hard-working as his or her colleagues.

 The habit of skipping lunch breaks was coined during the great recession in 2009, when employers were cutting off every cost that was possible to reduce, including employees who were considered unproductive.

-• Reducing the stress - assuming that the lunch is not eaten in an atmosphere of fear and uncertainty, taking a longer break from work comes as a great way to reduce stress and free mind from the daily routine.
+• Reducing the stress levels – assuming that the lunch is not eaten in an atmosphere of fear and uncertainty, taking a longer break from work comes as a great way to reduce burnout and free mind from the daily routine.

 Breaks from a computer screen